johnsonb-ucar/reStructuredText/syntax_examples.rst

 - `Working link`_ will take us to the paragraph that begins with, "This link works."
 - `Broken link`_ won't take us to the paragraph that begins with, "This link is broken."

+Headers are also link targets by default.
+See, for example, how this makes a link to `the third section`_.

 Full Citations in Footnotes
 ---------------------------

 The Lorenz (1963) [1]_ model is specified by a set of three ordinary differential equations.
 The Lorenz (1996) [2]_ model is more complex.
-Headers are also link targets by default.
-See, for example, how this makes a link to `the next section`_.

 .. _`Working link`: